-The Seacare Authority publishes the annual Seacare Scheme Data Report, providing an overview of the Seacare scheme and its performance.
-We continuously monitor other data sources, such as those published by Safe Work Australia, and the operating environment to identify trends within the industry.
+We continuously monitor data sources, including those published by Safe Work Australia, and the operating environment to identify trends within the industry.
 This assists us in tailoring our activities to ensure we adapt to the changing environment and fulfil our purposes.